Adaptively Perturbed Mirror Descent for Learning in Games: Preliminaries

 \begin{example}[Zero-Sum Polymatrix Games] \normalfont In a zero-sum polymatrix game, each player's payoff function can be decomposed as $v_i(\pi) = \sum_{j\neq i}u_i(\pi_i, \pi_j)$, where $u_i:\mathcal{X}_i\times \mathcal{X}_j\to \mathbb{R}$ is represented by $u_i(\pi_i, \pi_j) = \pi_i^{\top}\mathrm{M}^{(i,j)}\pi_j$ with some matrix $\mathrm{M}^{(i,j)}\in \mathbb{R}^{d_i\times d_j}$, and satisfies $u_i(\pi_i, \pi_j) = -u_j(\pi_j, \pi_i)$.
 In this game, each player $i$ can be interpreted as playing a two-player zero-sum game with each other player $j\neq i$.
 From the linearity and zero-sum property of $u_i$, we can easily show that $\sum_{i=1}^N\langle \nabla_{\pi_i} v_i(\pi_i,\pi_{-i}) - \nabla_{\pi_i} v_i(\pi_i',\pi_{-i}'), \pi_i - \pi'_i\rangle = 0$.
 Thus, the zero-sum polymatrix game is a special case of monotone games. \end{example}

-\paragraph{Nash equilibrium and exploitability.} A {\it Nash equilibrium} \citep{nash1951non} is a common solution concept of a game, which is a strategy profile where no player can improve her payoff by deviating from her specified strategy.
+\paragraph{Nash equilibrium and gap function.} A {\it Nash equilibrium} \citep{nash1951non} is a common solution concept of a game, which is a strategy profile where no player can improve her payoff by deviating from her specified strategy.
 Formally, a Nash equilibrium $\pi^{\ast}\in \mathcal{X}$ satisfies the following condition:

+We denote the set of Nash equilibria by $\Pi^{\ast}$.
+Note that a Nash equilibrium always exists for any smooth monotone game \citep{debreu1952social}.
+Furthermore, we measure the proximity to Nash equilibrium for a given strategy profile $\pi$ by its {\it gap function}, which is defined as: